For a winemaker, patience is indeed a virtue. Friendliness

 Tom first began making wine after a visit

-to Victoria, British Columbia where he discovered the art of making
+to Victoria, British Columbia in 1996 where he discovered the art of making

 wine at home in small quantities.
-Over the years, Tom has made
+Over the years, Tom made

-hundreds of batches of wine, and he's an expert at tweaking a wine to fit
+hundreds of batches of wine, and he was an expert at tweaking a wine to fit

 the most discriminating palate.
-His favorite wine to drink is Beaujolais,
+His favorite wine was Bergamais (our winery's version of a Beaujolais style wine),

-because he says it's good for the heart.
-Tom lives just up the road from
+because he said it's good for the heart.
+Tom's maternal grandfather built the old family

-Don has one son, Brian, who is a police officer in Sparta, NC.
+Don has one son, Brian, who serves as a sheriff's deputy in Alleghany County, NC.

-Brant, who is Tom's son, has been making wine since 1998; he currently acts as Thistle Meadow's winemaker in charge of quality control.
+Brant, who is Tom's son, has been making wine since 1998.
+He currently acts as Thistle Meadow's general manager and winemaker in charge of quality control.

-He has made wines from fresh fruit (grapes, blueberries, strawberries, etc.), grape juice concentrates, frozen must from California and Chile, and even vegetables (garlic wine, anyone?).
+He has made wines from fresh fruit (grapes, blueberries, strawberries, etc.), grape juice concentrates, frozen must from California and Chile, and even vegetables (garlic or jalapeno wine, anyone?).
 Before turning pro in 2012, many of Brant's wines have won medals in the WineMaker Magazine's annual winemaking competitions, which hosts the world's largest amateur wine competition.
-He also helps troubleshoot wine problems for customers of grapestompers.com.
+He also helps troubleshoot wine problems for folks who make their own wine at home.

 Brant is married to Amy, and they have two daughters, Ashley and Mary Beth.